crycode-de/ioBroker.canbus/README.md

 ### Custom

 For a custom parser you have to provide you own read and write script.
-These scripts should be pure javascript and will run in a sandbox.
+These scripts should be pure javascript and will run in a limited scope.

 In the scripts you are able to use the following features: